 As a starting point the best interests of a child are usually best served by being with both or at least one of their parents.
 Continuity of residence is another factor; change in the place of residence where a child has grown up for a number of years when socially aware is important: see also SG (child of a polygamous marriage) Nepal UKUT 265 (IAC); Imm AR 939.

 Sole responsibility as interpreted as a test of a parent’s level of engagement with the major decisions in a child’s life is a hangover from a bygone age.
-The astute lawyer can draw on other arguments to advance the case in an appropriate, modem and child-centred way to further stretch the interpretation of the words of the rules.
+An astute lawyer can draw on other arguments to argue a case in an appropriate, modem and child-centred way.

-This article was originally published in March 2013 and has been updated to take account of changes in the law since then.
+This article was originally published way back in March 2013 and has been updated several times to take account of changes in the law since then.
 It is correct as of the new date of publication.